Need Immediate Care?

 Targeted therapy at Lehigh Valley Cancer Institute

-We work alongside experts from the Memorial Sloan Kettering (MSK) Cancer Alliance to incorporate targeted therapy research findings into daily practice.
+We work alongside experts from the Memorial Sloan Kettering Cancer Alliance (MSK Cancer Alliance) to incorporate targeted therapy research findings into daily practice.
 These efforts help you receive safe, effective care while taking newly approved targeted therapies.

 Through clinical trials, we are uncovering the next generation of targeted therapy drugs.
 Our efforts give you access to national clinical trials close to home.
 For example, we are one of three cancer centers in Pennsylvania participating in the prestigious TAPUR clinical trial.
 Learn more about cancer research and clinical trials.